 Another important consideration was the commonly accepted system of exchange known as "store pay."
-Farmers coming into town would trade their produce for supplies; the storekeepers would in turn sell these goods to the people on the town.
+Farmers coming into town would trade their produce for supplies; the storekeepers would, in turn, sell these goods to the people in the town.
 If a merchant didn't wish to participate in this moneyless system of trading, he simply had to run his business on credit.

 Early on, Carpenter acquired a quarter-section, ten miles up the north branch of the Chicago River.

 A generous and trusting man, he made several endorsements for friends during his early years in Chicago.
 When the debts came to maturity, and the "friends" failed to pay their creditors, Carpenter was forced to borrow money to pay off some of the debts.
 The timing was poor, and in the financial panic of 1837, Carpenter owed some $8,600.
 His creditors demanded immediate payment.
 Since no cash was to be had, Carpenter prepared a schedule of his real estate holdings and submitted it to an impartial committee so they might choose those pieces of land that would most equitably serve to dissolve his financial obligations.
 The lands given in payment of his debts are valued today at over $29,705,625!
 Carpenter's only complaint about this arrangement was that, of all the lands from which to choose, I should have thought they might have left me my home."
 This was, however, only a temporary setback, for Carpenter's investment skill, enabled him to rebuild his fortune, establishing a multi-million dollar estate in his later years.